Turbasen/reconvert-images/README.md

 ## Check

-Utility to check refering objects for a list of images.
+Utility to check referring objects for a list of images.
 The utility can also remove any references (`--patch` and/or the image itself (`--delete`).

 ```